hytechclub/web-103/ArrowFunctions/MascotsCodeAlong.md

 ## Setting Up
 [Click here to go to the Cereal Start project.](https://hytop.onrender.com/e/cereal-mascots-compendium)

-Start by remixing the project.
+Start by copying the project.
 There is a decent amount of starter code.

 #### HTML Starter Code
 The **index.html** file has some basic elements, including: